 2. A tooth may have broken enough that I do not have the amount of tooth structure to hold a crown on the tooth long term.
 I then need to explain that I need to place a post inside the tooth to allow me to build up the tooth for a crown.
 But I can not put a post in a tooth if the nerve space has not been treated with a root canal.
 So… the patient needs a root canal so I can place a post so that I have enough tooth structure to support a crown.
 I try to keep it simple and logical.
 My patients understand and usually do not question the reason a root canal is needed if they are not experiencing pain.

 3. Another situation that may occur is when a tooth has an enormous old filling that has recurrent decay that requires a crown for rehabilitation.
-In this situation, if I remove the entire filling, I will no longer have sufficient tooth structure to support a crown long term.
-Or the procedure may precipitate a tooth ache because of the removal of the old filling and cavity.
+In this situation, if I remove the entire filling, I will no longer have sufficient tooth structure to support a crown long-term.
+Or the procedure may precipitate a toothache because of the removal of the old filling and cavity.
 Or lastly, I may be able to place the crown, but have seen this situation so often that, I know that this tooth will eventually become sensitive or develop a detectable nerve condition requiring a root canal.

-If that occurred, then our options would be to try to remove the crown but face a potential catastrophic fracture of the tooth.
+If that occurred, then our options would be to try to remove the crown, but face a potential catastrophic fracture of the tooth.
 Or the patient can opt not to take the chance of a tooth fracture upon removal of a crown and have a root canal performed with access through the recent crown.
 This last option is completed routinely by general dentists and endodontic specialists.
-I explain that if may behoove the patient to consider the preemptive root canal to maintain the integrity of an intact crown and the corespondent more aesthetic appearance.
+I explain that it may behoove the patient to consider the preemptive root canal to maintain the integrity of an intact crown and the corespondent more aesthetic appearance.